Pixselve/pm-o-block/README.md

 - Rename the file "config.demo.ts" to "config.ts" in the "src" folder and modify the configuration.

-- You will need to download the model that will allow you to filter the NSFW images by [clicking here](https://s3.amazonaws.com/nsfwdetector/nsfwjs.zip).
-Then create a "nsfwjs" folder at the root and add the model files (group1-[...] and model.json) to it.
-(Source : [github.com/gantman/nsfw_model](https://github.com/gantman/nsfw_model))

 - Start the bot with "npm run start"